tabarra/txAdmin/docs/dev_notes.md

     - [ ] double check:
         - check if all text fields and selects have the `htmlFor`
         - check if all textarea fields are auto-sized
+        - If shutdownNoticeDelayMs & restartSpawnDelayMs are really ms, and being migrated from secs for the case of shutdownNoticeDelay

+- [ ] track resource download times?

 - [ ] Layout refactor:
     - não ter espaço em branco abaixo do header